mohmaedelaraby/Github-Clone/README.md

 - create the ui
 - fetching the data using axios and react query
 - using zustand and set the data on it and read/write from
-- handle error , loadin , emopty stats
+- handle error , loading , empty , notfound stats
 - deployment